Public Beach Water

 Examine the lid of the bottle.
 If the tamper evident ring has separated from the cap use another bottle.

-- Do not ingest the sodium thiosulfate in the bottle.
+Do not touch the bottle mouth and neck as well as inside of the lid or bottle with hands or other surfaces, do not put the lid down, and do not ingest the sodium thiosulfate in the bottle.
 For accidental exposure get medical attention.

 - Samples may be taken ankle deep (at approx. 7.5 cm below water surface).

 - In deeper waters, if desired, take another sample approximately 7.5 cm below the water surface.
 This area may be somewhere between the knees and the chest, depending on how deep the water is where the sample is taken.

 - Take samples over the range of environmental and climatic conditions, especially during times when maximal pollution can be expected (i.e., periods of tidal, current, and wind influences; storm water runoff; and wastewater treatment bypasses).

 - Avoid contamination from floating debris and minimize the collection of suspended sands and sediments in the sample.

 Collect the sample to the 200mL fill line.
 Do not overfill the bottle.
 If overfilled, remove some of the water so the bottle is just filled to 200 mL line.

 Tighten the cap on the collection bottle.
 Leaking samples will not be processed; a new sample and requisition will be required.